rj-may/math4610/software_manual/matrixNorms.md

 **Usage/Example:**

 This creates matrix norms for SQUARE matrices.
-It only needs to take a matrix an example.
-On the digaonlly dominant square matrix of size 100 (that code is also documented).
+It only needs to take a matrix For an example onn the digaonlly dominant square matrix of size 100 (that code is also documented) these are various outputs that were reached. .

       L1 Norm: 797, 797, 766, 765, 765
       L2 Norm: 208.269056751117, 204.71199280941016, 210.24271687742242, 207.95432190748045, 205.68908575809266